Nadine Gordimer was born in Springs, Transvaal, South Africa in 1923.

 She exemplifies a belief, now seemingly forgotten in a literary culture which has been under attack by the ubiquity of the superficial, that a writer can be the mouthpiece of a time, a spokesperson for a crusade, and a tireless examiner of moral and psychological truth.
 She has been a fervent campaigner against racism in South Africa and has long held an iconic status there as a champion of tolerance, free speech and understanding.
 She has also displayed great conviction and self-belief in refusing to become an exile, despite the banning of three of her works by the South African regime.

 Like Alice Munro, Gordimer has a detached, fractured, concise style.
 At its best this is compelling and affecting, although there are moments when her pushing against the constraints of grammar threatens to undermine her sentences.
-In her most recent collection of short fiction, Beethoven Was One-Sixteenth Black (2007), her increasing sparseness can frustrate, but there are many stories here that surprise with their depth of feeling and cool irony.
-‘Allesverloren,’ the stand out story, which means ‘everything lost’ in Afrikaans, is about a widow who goes looking for the gay lover of her former husband.
+In a later collection of short fiction, Beethoven Was One-Sixteenth Black (2007), her increasing sparseness can frustrate, but there are many stories here that surprise with their depth of feeling and cool irony.
+‘Allesverloren’, the stand-out story, which means ‘everything lost’ in Afrikaans, is about a widow who goes looking for the gay lover of her former husband.
 It begins: ‘Whom to talk to?
 Grief is boring after a while, burdensome even to close confidants.
 After a very short while, for them.
 The long whole continues.
 A cord that won’t come full circle, doesn’t know how to tie a knot in a resolution.
 So whom to talk to.
 Speak.’
-This story, with so little wasted, so with such a controlled, precise tone, is a beautiful meditation on bereavement.
+This story, with so little wasted, with such a controlled, precise tone, is a beautiful meditation on bereavement.
 What is lost in death?
 And what is now possible?

 Gordimer is a writer of extraordinary power and acuity.
 Her voice is remarkably controlled and restrained, in contrast with the subject matter of much of her work: the way people go about their daily lives and interactions with one another in the myriad tensions of a brutal police state.
 Like Toni Morrison and Alice Walker, Gordimer is adept at delineating the relationship between the personal and the political.
 In her long career she has charted each stage of South Africa’s history with a daring refusal to compromise.
 She deals with the problem of belonging in a segregated society.
 She shows us place as prison.
 How do you feel a part of a society which is founded upon the wilful mistreatment of millions of its citizens?
 What do you do when your very country has been stolen from you?
 Nadine Gordimer’s stories are testament to her belief in the redemptive power of humanity; its ability to overcome what she has called ‘the violence of pain,’ even if that pain is inflicted by the state.
 The individual, if brave and willing enough, is able to triumph against seemingly insurmountable odds.
 The only hope available to humanity is to have hope.
 While Gordimer shares Kafka’s interest in abandonment and metaphysical confusion, she finds space for the possibility of optimism.
 ‘Art defies defeat by its very existence,’ she has said, ‘representing the celebration of life, in spite of all attempts to degrade and destroy it.’